Frederick Joss: Later years

 Joss left The Star in 1955 and worked as a freelance artist.
 He suffered a period of severe depression and hospitalisation, during which his wife, Clara, died.
 Following his incarceration, Joss left England for the Far East.
 In Japan he began to draw and paint again in the area he referred to as "the sacred hills of Kyoto".
 On his travels to Korea he met and married a young Korean teacher, Jin Song, and had a daughter.

-Joss died in 1967, aged 58, falling from one of the highest floors of the Hilton Hotel in Hong Kong, then the site of the Foreign Correspondents Club.
+Joss died on 22 April 1967, aged 58, falling from one of the highest floors of the Hong Kong Hilton, then the site of the Foreign Correspondents Club.